-- 5.1 Children interact verbally and non-verbally with others for a range of purposes. - 5.2 Children engage with a range of texts and gain meaning from these texts. - 5.3 Children express ideas and make meaning using a range of media. - 5.4 Children begin to understand how symbols and pattern systems work. - 5.5 Children use information and communication technologies to access information, investigate ideas and represent their thinking.
+- 5.1 Children interact verbally and non-verbally with others for a range of purposes. - 5.2 Children engage with a range of texts and gain meaning from these texts. - 5.3 Children express ideas and make meaning using a range of media. - 5.4 Children begin to understand how symbols and pattern systems work. - 5.5 Children use digital technologies & media to access information, investigate ideas and represent their thinking.

-Documentation
+Documentation Documentation